wrahool/wrahool.github.io/_pages/about.md

 I am an assistant professor at the [Department of Communications and New Media](https://www.fas.nus.edu.sg/cnm/) and a principal investigator at [Centre for Trusted Internet and Community](https://ctic.nus.edu.sg/) of the [National University of Singapore](http://nus.edu.sg/).

 > <b>Updates</b>
+> * Feb 2023: Interview by Freethink.
+[Read more...](https://www.subhayan.com/posts/2023/2/freethink-interview/)
+> * Jan 2023: SICSS (Summer Institute Computational Social Science)-Singapore returns.
+Grad students, postdocs, early career faculty are welcome to [apply](https://www.subhayan.com/posts/2022/1/sicss-singapore-2023/)!
 > * Jan 2023: New publication in Journal of Communication.
 [Read more...](https://www.subhayan.com/posts/2023/1/joc-shadowban/)
 > * Sep 2022: New publication in Cyberpsychology, Behaviour, and Social Networking.
 [Read more...](https://www.subhayan.com/posts/2022/9/cyberpsych-pub/)
 > * Aug 2022: I delivered an invited lecture on Data Storytelling for Business.
 [Read more...](https://www.subhayan.com/posts/2022/8/masterclass-nus/)
 > * Aug 2022: I co-organized the inaugural Singapore chapter of SICSS (Summer Institutes in Computational Social Science).
 [Read more...](https://www.subhayan.com/posts/2022/8/sicss-sg-22-post-mortem/)
 > * Jul 2022: I'm hiring post-docs in computational social science.
 [Read more...](https://careers.nus.edu.sg/NUS/job/Kent-Ridge-Postdoctoral-Fellow-in-Computational-Social-Science-%282-Positions%29-Kent/9675544/)
-> * Jun 2022: New publication in Political Communication.
-[Read more...](https://www.subhayan.com/posts/2022/6/twitterverse-polcom-pub/)
-> * May 2022: Interview and media coverage by La Presse.
-[Read more...](https://www.subhayan.com/posts/2022/5/lapresse-interview/)
-> * Jan 2022: New publication in International Journal of Press/Politics.
-[Read more...](https://www.subhayan.com/posts/2022/1/nrp-ijpp-pub/)

 ### About Me